Global Appendix

 India's relatively young and unskilled workforce has undergone massive growth in recent years, as well as the lure of opportunities abroad.
 Companies need to balance their desire for innovation with employees' needs for flexibility and career development.

 With the average age of the UAE workforce less than 30 years old, companies are rethinking how they find and hire skilled talent.
-Organisations are changing how they utilize salary and benefit packages, technology, and workplace flexibility to attract workers.
+Organisations are changing how they utilise salary and benefit packages, technology, and workplace flexibility to attract workers.

 Automation, a shrinking workforce, and an increased need for tech workers challenge Chinese companies.
 Organisations will need to address the uncertainty that comes with a potentially more polarized workforce and growing economic tensions.

-Japanese companies are struggling with an aging, shrinking workforce. organisational culture change remains slow.
+Japanese companies are struggling with an aging, shrinking workforce.
+Organisational culture change remains slow.
 Companies need to address the wellbeing needs of a younger, more gender-diverse workforce including greater flexibility and benefits for new parents.

 Singapore's economy has been growing, and organisations are beginning to understand that employees want flexibility and opportunities to grow.
 Companies are adopting technology in new ways to create a more meaningful employee experience.